Executive Vice President of Global Programs, Obama Foundation

 During her diplomatic career, Bernadette served on the National Security Council at the White House, including as Special Assistant to the President for National Security Affairs and Spokesperson for the White House National Security Council.
 Her other Washington assignments include Special Assistant to the Secretary of State; Special Assistant in the State Department Executive Secretariat; and Dean & Virginia Rusk Resident Fellow at Georgetown University’s Institute for the Study of Diplomacy.
 Her overseas assignments include Special Assistant to the Ambassador and Consular Officer at the U.S. Embassy in Baghdad, Iraq; Consular Officer at the U.S. Embassy in Bogota, Colombia; and Public Affairs Officer at the U.S. Consulate General in Dubai, United Arab Emirates.

 In 2007 Bernadette was selected as a Powell Fellow, recognized as one of the 12 most promising future leaders in the Department of State.

-Prior to joining the Department of State in March 2004, Bernadette was a Vice President of Private Banking at J.P.
-Morgan and Vice President of Asset Management at Lehman Brothers.
-Bernadette graduated from Boston College with a degree in Political Science.
-Bernadette speaks Spanish and conversational Arabic.
+Prior to joining the Department of State in March 2004, Bernadette was a Vice President at J.P.
+Morgan and a Vice President at Lehman Brothers.
+A native of New York, she graduated from Boston College with a degree in Political Science.
+She speaks Spanish and some Arabic.